The Lancehead F1 Torsion Limb may redefine crossbow technology.

 He wrote all his ideas down on paper and then headed into his garage and got to work to make what he terms a hunting-grade crossbow.
 After months of work, he finally had a prototype.
 The F1 is unlike any crossbow we've seen before.
 It's only 3.9 inches wide whether the bow is at full draw or not.
 Most hunters can immediately see the benefit of that.

 "The confines of a treestand or blind, you just don't have a lot of real estate.
 So, you make something fit into the environment you want to be in," Polanich said.
 "It's not going to get hung up, tangled or interfered."

-Instead of standard or reverse limbs, the F1 uses a coiled micro limb system to store power and release it to the string.
+Instead of standard or reverse limbs, like a conventional crossbow, the F1 uses a world's first coiled micro limb system to store power and release it to the string.
+They call it the "Torsion drive."
 These limbs are made from coated carbon steel for durability.
-The bow uses a lower, 170-pound draw weight that uses a 24-inch power stroke.
+As for other specs, the bow uses a lower, 170-pound draw weight that uses a 24-inch power stroke.
 The result is a crossbow that delivers more energy and accuracy to the bolt.
-The company says the bow can reach 370 to 360 feet per second speeds, more than enough for most hunting applications.
+The company says the torsion crossbow can reach 370 to 360 fps speeds, faster than any compound or recurve, and more than enough for most hunting applications.
 The cams also have an interesting design that just adds to overall slim nature of this bow.

 "Because they're round, they eliminate timing issues," Polanich said.
 "The cam system allows it to redirect the energy and be very, very compact."

-It's also what allows the company to put the limbs and cams under a protective cover.
-This is both a performance and safety feature.
+It's also what allows the company to put the ultra-tough carbon steel micro-limbs and cams under a protective cover.
+Try doing that with a regular crossbow or compound bow.
+This is both a performance and safety feature of the F1 crossbow.